MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 * Load objects (Point, Line, Patch) - takes either local or global coordinate.
 * Path objects (Path for moving load)
-* Compound load object - defined in local and set to global via ``set_global_coord()``
+* Compound load object - defined in local and set to global via :func:`~ospgrillage.load.CompoundLoad.set_global_coord`

-For :class:`~LoadCase`, all load object inputs can be either local or global.
+For :class:`~ospgrillage.load.LoadCase`, all load object inputs can be either local or global.
 Note when local coordinate is defined for a load object, a global reference coordinate needs to be defined or else the module raises an Error regarding its point/vertices values.

 ..  figure:: ../../_images/coordinate_system_mapping.PNG